Covid-19 Pandemic and Environmental Emergency :

 - The involvement of communities in their own health care and in the health of their environment needs to be promoted.

-The GHF proposes to address these issues with global health players and to initiate a constructive dialogue leading to innovative initiatives.
+The GHF addressed these issues with global health players and initiated a constructive dialogue leading to innovative initiatives.